danobi/dxuuu.xyz/src/string-overcopy.md

 single byte at a time and stopping when it saw a zero (NUL), it was doing word-sized strides and stopping whenever the word contained a NUL.
 This also meant that there could be extra bytes copied _after_ the NUL.
-This actually works perfectly fine for C use cases, but BPF is a slightly environment and it turns out it _does_ matter.
+This actually works perfectly fine for C use cases, but BPF is a slightly different environment and it turns out it _does_ matter.

 ### BPF maps